gramineproject/graphene/README.rst

 *A Linux-compatible Library OS for Multi-Process Applications*

 ..
-This is not |nbsp|, because that is in rst_prolog in conf.py, which GitHub cannot parse.
+This is not |~|, because that is in rst_prolog in conf.py, which GitHub cannot parse.
    GitHub doesn't appear to use it correctly anyway...
-.. |_| unicode:: 0xa0
+.. |nbsp| unicode:: 0xa0
    :trim:

 What is Graphene?